-- 1. Demonstrate factual and conceptual knowledge of criminological theories and perspectives; - 2.
-Synthesise criminological ideas and information in a predictable and standard format; - 3.
-Evaluate the reliability of criminological data using defined techniques and/or tutor guidance; - 4.
-Apply criminological tools accurately and carefully to a well-defined crime problem and exhibit an appreciation of the complexity of the issues; - 5.
-Carry out group working effectively and meet obligations to others (for example, tutors, peers and colleagues); - 6.
+Assess sed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Demonstrate factual and conceptual knowledge of criminological theories and perspectives; Knowledge and Understanding: 1,3 Cognitive and Intellectual Skills: 2.
+Synthesise criminological ideas and information in a predictable and standard format; 1-6 Key transferable skills: 1,2,4,5,6,7,8,9,10 3.
+Evaluate the reliability of criminological data using defined techniques and/or tutor guidance; Employment related skills: 1-5 Practical skills: 1,3,4 4.
+Apply criminological tools accurately and carefully to a well-defined crime problem and exhibit an appreciation of the complexity of the issues; 1,3,4 5.
+Carry out group working effectively and meet obligations to others (for example, tutors, peers and colleagues); 6.
 Self-evaluate strengths and weaknesses within criteria largely set by others.